vagkaratzas/proteinfamilies/docs/output.md

 The `update_families` execution mode is run if paths to `existing_hmms_to_update` and `existing_msas_to_update` are provided in the input samplesheet.csv.
 The `hmmer/hmmsearch` module is used to match new incoming sequences in the existing family models.
-If there were hits, the new sequences are reclustered along their matching family existing ones, and new models are build with `hmmer/hmmbuild` in the `update_families/hmmer/hmmbuild` folder, from the respective new MSAs.
+In case of hits, the new sequences are reclustered along their matching family existing ones, and new models are build with `hmmer/hmmbuild` in the `update_families/hmmer/hmmbuild` folder, from the respective new MSAs.

 [hmmer](https://github.com/EddyRivasLab/hmmer) is a fast and flexible alignment trimming tool that keeps phylogenetically informative sites and removes others.